Page last updated 06 August, 2026.

 Calibrated Shells:

 Calibtrated shells are completely necessary on the Bisonte.
-This tank has good standard penetration, but its 255mm premium HEAT penetration isn’t adequate in tier 8, especially when this tank sacrifices so much on its gun for a “reserve” shell.
+This tank has good standard penetration, but its 255mm premium HEAT penetration isn’t adequate in tier 8, especially when this tank sacrifices gun handling to gain DPM.

 Calibrated shells can be used on this tank without much penalty to the DPM, as the Bisonte can’t use a gun rammer.

-Calibrated shells will improve the penetration of all shells, taking AP from 225 up to 236mm, HEAT from 255 to 281mm, and HESH from 53 to 58mm.
+Calibrated shells will improve the penetration of all shells, taking AP from 225 up to 238mm, HEAT from 255 to 273mm, and HE from 53 to 57mm.

 Improved Assembly/Enhanced Armour: